liquiditeam/random-interview-tasks/README.md

 docker run -t -i -e POSTGRES_DB=dogs -e POSTGRES_USER=dogs -e POSTGRES_PASSWORD=dogs -p 5432:5432 postgres
 ```

-The database is migrated by running something like: (make sure you have the tools installed, like dotenv and dbmate)
+- Make sure you have the tools installed, like dotenv and dbmate
+- The database is migrated by running something like in the backend folder:

 ```
 dotenv dbmate up